-- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher immediately. - If an allegation is made against the Headteacher, the concerns need to be raised with the CEO Xavier Catholic Education Trust as soon as possible - There may be situations when the Headteacher or Chair of Governors will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or CEO Xavier Education Trust they will contact the LADO (as part of their mandatory duty) on on 0300123 1650 option 3 LADO Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - When the allegation involves an agency member staff, ensure agencies are informed of the process for managing allegations and invite the agency's human resource manager or equivalent to meetings. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to
+- Report any concerns about the conduct of any member of staff, supply staff or volunteer to the Headteacher immediately. - If an allegation is made against the Headteacher, the concerns need to be raised with the CEO Xavier Catholic Education Trust as soon as possible. - There may be situations when the Headteacher or CEO Xavier Catholic Education Trust will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or CEO Xavier Catholic Education Trust they will contact the LADO (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - When the allegation involves an agency member staff, ensure agencies are informed of the process for managing allegations and invite the agency's human resource manager or equivalent to meetings. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to